shamvoke/shamvoke/_posts/2025-09-21-you-should-use-arch-linux-btw.md

 **The problem?** As a power user, every software I had installed was premium. _And none were paid for..._

-> For this, you don't even need to be a super user; Just download your cracked copy, disable your anti-virus, read and follow the instructions in README.txt, and you are done.
+> For this, you don't even need to be a super user; Just download your cracked copy, disable your anti-virus?
+Read and follow the instructions in README.txt, and you are done.

 The new content was an instant hit, amassing views like crazy.
 At this point, <del>your boy should be heading to the bank</del>😅 However, YouTube was ready to teach me a lesson I hadn't learned yet...

 ### Aye, Pirate.
 Copyright strikes, left, right, and center.
 What could be the issue YT?
-Turns out using a cracked version of any software was against their community guidelines.
+Turns out using a cracked version of any software is against their community guidelines.
 I have to agree with YouTube on this one, **pay the developer!**

 ### Cracked software.
 My thinking **at the time** was, since I can't afford the software... and the developer getting paid was the least of my concern, then there is no harm in using a cracked version, right?